vkoukis/circuit-explorers/README.md

    Error creating the circuit.
 Nothing connected to input 'in_2' at component 'XNOr'.
 Open inputs are not allowed.
    ```
-   If this happens, make sure you have connected every input of every gate to either
+   If this happens, make sure you have connected every input of every gate to
-   input `A` or `B` and try again.
+   either input `A` or `B` and try again.
+If things still fail, *remove* some
+   of the logic gates to simplify your circuit, until you can get it to work,
+   then add them back gradually.
+1. Notice how some wires are light green, some others are dark green, depending
+   on whether their current state is  `1` or `0`, respectively.
 1. Write down the [truth table](https://www.geeksforgeeks.org/logic-gates/) for
-   each one of the gates.
+   each one of the gates, according to your testing.
 1. Save your work as `adv-1a.dig`.